Donuts (album): Background

-By the mid-2000s, record producer James Dewitt Yancey, known professionally as J Dilla, achieved recognition in the music industry, with popular contemporary producers such as Pharrell Williams and Kanye West acknowledging his influence and talent.
-Despite not achieving mainstream success, he worked with numerous artists throughout his career, including the Pharcyde, A Tribe Called Quest, the Roots, Common, Erykah Badu, and D'Angelo.
-As part of the Ummah collective, together with Tribe's Q-Tip and Ali Shaheed Muhammad, he produced music for Michael Jackson, Janet Jackson, and Busta Rhymes.

 Following the release of two albums with Slum Village, J Dilla left the group to focus on his solo career.
 In 2001, he released Welcome 2 Detroit.
 Shortly after, he got signed by MCA.
 However, the label shelved his second solo album.
 During that period, he also started working with Madlib, with the duo releasing Champion Sound in 2003 through Stones Throw.
 In the process, he befriended people running the label and continued working with them, releasing Donuts through the label.

 J Dilla's health started declining after a tour in January 2002, when he had been diagnosed with thrombotic thrombocytopenic purpura (TTP), a rare and incurable blood disease.
 (Note: In the years following J Dilla's death, doctors studied his case and now assume he had atypical hemolytic uremic syndrome, a much rarer progressive disease, but one that had an effective drug treatment developed for it.)
 He spent the next years in and out of hospitals.
 In 2004, after an invitation from his friend and collaborator, rapper Common, J Dilla moved from his hometown of Detroit to Los Angeles.
 A few months later, when his condition worsened, he asked his mother to move to Los Angeles to help him.
 After he was diagnosed with lupus, he spent most of 2005 in Cedars-Sinai Medical Center, continuing to create music in his free time.